shreyn/ResearchNotes/Cryptography/Chapter 2 - Symmetric-Key Primitives.md

 1. **Substitution (S-box)**: Replace small pieces of the state with nonlinear lookups (adds **confusion**)
 2. **Permutation (P-box)**: Rearrange or mix the bits to spread influence (adds **diffusion**) Each SPN round looks like:
-- Input block --> Key Mixing (XOR with round key) --> Substution Layer --> Permutation Layer --> repeat
+- Input block --> Key Mixing (XOR with round key) --> Substitution Layer --> Permutation Layer --> repeat
 #### Substitution Layer (S-boxes)
 - Apply a small, fixed nonlinear mapping to parts of the state (like 4-8 bits at a time)
 - Stored as lookup tables